NikolayRag/typeTodo/README.rst

 ----------------------------

 2.1.
+       Type ``//todo:`` or ``#todo:`` according to used language.
-       As colon ':' is typed after ``//todo:`` (or ``#todo:`` here and later) comment, line is instantly expanded with additional fields:
+       As colon ``:`` is typed, line is instantly expanded with additional fields:
        ``//todo:`` expands to ``//todo XXXX (category) [+-]N:``

 * detailed fields description found in section 3

 2.2.
        and stored within user-specified database.
-       Database is specified within *[projectName].do* text file which is placed right above first folder, included in project.
+       Database is specified within *[projectName].do* text file which is placed inside the first folder, included in project.

 * database configuration is described in section 4

 2.3.
-       If at a moment there's no project used, then all-in-one *.do* file is used as a database.
+       If at a moment there's no project used, then global *.do* file is used as a database.
        (for win7 it's stored in *[user]\\AppData\\Roaming\\Sublime Text 2\\Packages\\User\\*)

 2.4.